How to access EODATA using boto3 on CREODIAS

 What To Do Next

 You can further modify these scripts so that they better suit your needs, or integrate them with your own applications.
 These scripts might also work in other development environments.
-This is outside of scope of this article.
+That is outside of scope of this article.

 boto3 can also be used to access object storage containers from CREODIAS cloud: How to access object storage from CREODIAS using boto3